Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Should drivers really have to cope with overlap?

 Should the core guarantee that the output buffer size has the size indicated by the applicable buffer size macro (which may be an overestimation)?

+#### Key derivation inputs and buffer ownership

+Why is `psa_crypto_driver_key_derivation_get_input_bytes` a copy, rather than giving a pointer?

+The main reason is to avoid complex buffer ownership.
+A driver entry point does not own memory after the entry point return.
+This is generally necessary because an API function does not own memory after the entry point returns.
+In the case of key derivation inputs, this could be relaxed because the driver entry point is making callbacks to the core: these functions could return a pointer that is valid until the driver entry point, which would allow the driver to process the data immediately (e.g. hash it rather than copy it).

 ### Partial computations in drivers